Q: What retirement benefits can I expect from Social Security?

 Q: Can I qualify for Social Security if I haven't worked professionally?

 Yes.
 Typically, a worker needs 10 years of work to qualify for Social Security benefits.
-However, spouses will be entitled to payments of 50% of their husband or wife's retirement benefits, even if they don't qualify for Social Security on their own.
+However, spouses will be entitled to payments of 50% of their signifcant other's retirement benefits, even if they don't qualify for Social Security on their own.
 If a working spouse has died, his or her family and dependents may also qualify for survivor benefits.

 Q: When can I begin collecting Social Security benefits?